Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 #### OpenFlow Controllers

-If you run the `mn` command without specifying a controller, it will use the the `ovsc` controller,`ovs-controller`, by default.
+If you run the `mn` command without specifying a controller, it will pick a default controller such as `Controller` or `OVSController`, depending on what is available.

-This is equivalent to
+This is equivalent to:

-    $ sudo mn --controller ovsc
+    $ sudo mn --controller default

 This controller implements a simple Ethernet learning switch, and supports up to 16 individual switches.